 The Crockpot.
-God's gift to moms, dads, working people, grandparents… basically anyone who wants to save time.
-So here's my cooking background: wannabe foodie.
+God's gift to moms, dads, working people, grandparents… basically anyone who wants to save time and money.

 And in the past, I might have looked down on the crockpot.
 I'd always insist on doing things the long way because it was the best way.
 Well, turns out busy moms don't have time for the long way.
 And for those who aren't parents – it's nice to just be able to come home from work and have dinner already done.

 So I've made it my mission while preparing these last 2 Aldi meal plans to challenge what I thought of the crockpot.
 Maybe you really can make amazing food doing it the “easy way”.